Souvlaki42/.dotfiles/README.md

 - [x] Update installation docs to markdown in README.
 - [x] Fix terminal and Neovim colors.
 - [X] Make sure that copy images are stored in rofi clipboard manager.
+- [X] Add randomly generated hyprpaper wallpapers.
-- [ ] Add screenshots to README.
+- [X] Add screenshots to README.
-- [ ] Add randomly generated hyprpaper wallpapers.
+- [ ] Generate color palletes from wallpaper. (?)

+## Common Issue Fixes
+After setup.sh finishes, check .dotfiles.sh and .dotfiles.conf

 ## How to use
 1. Connect to internet.